TL;DR

 — an anonymous researcher

-interactive art installation for public spaces
+interactive public art installation

 As an affiliate, we earn on qualifying purchases.